 In my experiment, I wanted to use SAR data as pictures for a pre-trained image classification network.
 These are neural nets already trained on massive image datasets on Google-scale hardware.
 I used VGG-16 for my experiment, but other architectures are possible.
-Typically, these networks are many layers deep (VGG-16 is 16 layers deep).
+Typically, these networks are many layers deep.
+VGG-16 is 16 layers deep; such deep neural networks are the reason this sub-field is called “deep learning”.
 After training, researchers can sometimes make the model available for free for further research.

 In other words, we will give a bunch of labelled SAR pictures to VGG16, and ask it to tell us: do you see a cropland or not?

 This is known as transfer learning, because we are transferring whatever is in the brain of VGG-16 to our problem of detecting croplands.

 VGG-16 looks at JPEG pictures, and any color JPEG you see on the computer has 3 channels: red, green, and blue.
 How do I fit SAR dataset into this model?
 I explored both VV and VH bands in ascending and descending orbit of the satellite separately.
 VH data didn’t change much.
 VV data looked somewhat different, especially on the hills.
 That gave me an idea on the 3 bands I could use:

 - VV in descending orbit

 I also needed someone to tell me whether it’s a cropland or not.
 I could, of course, just look at the pictures and decide, since it’s fairly obvious, but I used a professional dataset for this purpose.
 It’s called LANID, and it classifies all of United States into irrigated croplands and otherwise.
 I used LANID labels for the year 2017.

 So far, we have labels, we have features.
 We are ready to take some pictures and do some transfer learning.